Character-Centered Dialogue Generation from Scene-Level Prompts: Supplementary Material

-\paragraph{Statistical Summary.} Out of {\bf 225} total responses, we observed consistently strong preference for our full model across all experiment categories.
+Out of {\bf 450} total responses, we observed consistently strong preference for our full model across all experiment categories.
 Rather than aggregating across all videos (which may appear in different subsets of questions), we report per-condition confidence intervals for Ours only.
 This avoids bias from unequal appearance of baseline systems.
 Table~\ref{tab:groupwise_ci} summarizes the proportion of Ours selections and their 95\% confidence intervals across the five experiment types.
-Also, this table further details per-condition confidence intervals for Ours.
-In all five experimental categories, our method was selected by a clear majority, with proportions ranging from 84.4\% to 93.3\%.
+In all five categories, our method was selected by a clear majority, with proportions ranging from 89.0\% to 96.7\%.